 In 1999, a few Republican AGs formed RAGA to address the lack of commitment by some state attorneys general to defend federalism, adhere to the law, and apply a common sense, free market approach to governing.
 In its first election year, RAGA made its mark on American politics by emerging as the only Republican organization to gain seats during the hard-fought 2000 elections.
-In just 16 years RAGA has multiplied its effectiveness, culminating with the 2014 elections, when we grew the number of Republican attorneys general from 24 to take the clear majority with 27.
-The success was a direct result of our high quality candidates and strong financial support from our members.
+Since then, RAGA has multiplied its effectiveness, culminating most recently with the 2016 elections, which saw the number of Republican attorneys general increase from 27 to 29, the most Republicans have held than at any time in history.
+Over the course of the 2015-2016 cycle, RAGA raised a historic high of more than $23 million to support investments in campaigns across the country.
+This success was a direct result of our high-quality candidates and strong financial support from our members.

-- Republican attorneys general hold 27 seats across the country, and our Chairman, Attorney General Bill Schuette (MI), leads RAGA.
+- Republican attorneys general hold 29 seats across the country, and our Chairman, Attorney General Luther Strange (AL), leads RAGA.

 - Republican attorneys general scored a major victory against Obamacare that allowed states to choose whether or not to participate in Medicaid expansion.
 They also have pending suits challenging the ability of the IRS to enforce certain provisions and assess penalties in the 34 states without state health exchanges.